 For the final two days of your visit, take in the majesty of Snæfellsnes and Borgarfjörður.
 The Snæfellsnes Peninsula, in West Iceland, is where you’ll find the iconic Kirkjufell Mountain.
 You’ll also discover black sand beaches, basalt cliffs, historic fishing villages, and lava fields here.

 Borgarfjörður boasts the Deildartunguhver hot pools, Iceland’s most powerful geothermal spring.
 And you’ll get to gaze at Hraunfossar Waterfall.
-It’s intertwined with a lava field, forming one of the most special sights in the country.
+It flows from beneath the Hallmundarhraun lava field, which gives the waterfalls their unusual character.

 Finally, head back to Reykjavík to wander the city and experience its cultural highlights.